-Up until 2012, the Moorabbin area of south east Melbourne was in need of a high quality bottle store to service the beer lovers of the surrounding suburbs.
-Then Grape and Grain came along and those beer lovers rejoiced.
+Up until 2012, the Moorabbin area of southeast Melbourne was in need of a high-quality bottle store to service the beer lovers of the surrounding suburbs.
+Then Grape & Grain came along and those beer lovers rejoiced.

 But, even then, those beer lovers still lacked anything in the way of a quality bar in which to enjoy great beer.
-So the owners of Grape and Grain decided to build a bar in their store and those beer lovers rejoiced even more.
+So the founders of Grape & Grain decided to build a bar in their store and those beer lovers rejoiced even more.

-The store began hosting tastings and as the audiences for those continued to grow John realised the store needed to become something more.
-He approached the local council to inquire about opening an onsite bar at the end of 2013 expecting to be rebuffed and, to his delight and surprise, was visited the next day and told it was "just what the area needed".
-A six tap system was installed, the rear of the store was filled with vintage furniture, beer memorabilia and classic games, such as chess and cribbage, and Grape and Grain joined the merry ranks of Melbourne's bottleshops-cum-bars.
+The store began hosting tastings and as the audiences for those continued to grow the team realised the store needed to become something more.
+When they approached the local council to inquire about opening an onsite bar in 2013, there was an expectation of being rebuffed but instead the response was one of it being "just what the area needed".

 Today there are 16 taps, while the rear of the store is filled with upcycled furniture, beer memorabilia and classic games like chess and, alongside tap takeover and beer launches, the space regularly features live music and trivia nights.

 Over the years, the online store has also grown to become a one-stop shop boasting an impressive collection of beer, wine and spirits.
 Just like the physical store and venue, you’ll find all manner of craft beer from across the world ready to be enjoyed, while particular attention is given to breweries in Grape & Grain’s backyard.

 When they launched, there were precious few local breweries that called Melbourne’s southeast home.
 Today, the area is an epic epicentre of indie beer and at its heart, remains the good beer oasis that is Grape & Grain.